gabriellegall/dbt_netsuite/README.md

 ## Data sources
 ### NetSuite fact transactions
-In NetSuite, all transactions (facts) are recorded at two levels :
+In NetSuite, all transactions (facts) are recorded at two levels:
 1. transaction, which can be understood as the document header.
 2. transaction_line, which can be understood as the document details.